-From the fifth century on, we have Syriac translations of some orations, such as Themistius' De amicitia and De virtute,21 Lucian's De calumnia, Plutarch's De cohibenda ira and De capienda ex inimicis utilitate, alongside another text, attributed to Plutarch, which is lost in Greek and extant exclusively in Syriac, called De exercitatione.22 This engagement with texts that were the product of Greco-Roman paideia seems to indicate a longstanding Syriac interest in Greco-Roman rhetoric.
-For this reason, it may appear striking to find the first Syriac handbook on rhetoric in the ninth century - whether previous handbooks existed but did not reach us is difficult to say.23 Before that, even though rhetoric must have been taught in Syriac schools - given that many authors connected to prestigious institutions such as the aforementioned School of Nisibis and the monastery of Qennešre employed rhetoric quite intensely -,24 almost nothing is known about the exact contents of the rhetorical teaching.25 Even though, as we said, the sons of wealthy Syriac families, after receiving a basic literacy in village churches,26 used to be sent to study in Greek centres of learning where they trained under rhetors,27 Syriac schools were offering high levels of education from at least the sixth century, with a distinctive Syriac perspective.
-If, on the one hand, we can rely on direct accounts about the schools and their members,28 which allow us to hypothesise a teaching curriculum, the contents of the teaching imparted in Syriac schools and monasteries after the Abbasid conquest can only be imagined on the bases of the list of works and readings included by Barhebraeus in his Nomocanon.29
+De cohibenda ira and De capienda ex inimicis utilitate, alongside another text, attributed to Plutarch, which is lost in Greek and extant exclusively in Syriac, called De exercitatione.
+This engagement with texts that were the product of Greco-Roman paideia seems to indicate a longstanding Syriac interest in Greco-Roman rhetoric.
+For this reason, it may appear striking to find the first Syriac handbook on rhetoric in the ninth century - whether previous handbooks existed but did not reach us is difficult to say.
+Before that, even though rhetoric must have been taught in Syriac schools - given that many authors connected to prestigious institutions such as the aforementioned School of Nisibis and the monastery of Oennešre employed rhetoric quite intensely -, almost nothing is known about the exact contents of the rhetorical teaching.
+Even though the sons of wealthy Syriac families, after receiving a basic literacy in village churches, used to be sent to study in Greek centres of learning where they trained under rhetors, Syriac schools were offering high levels of education from at least the sixth century. with a distinctive Syriac perspective.
+If, on the one hand, we can rely on direct accounts about the schools and their members, which allow us to hypothesise a teaching curriculum, the contents of the teaching imparted in Syriac schools and monasteries after the Abbasid conquest can only be imagined on the basis of the list of works and readings included by Barhebraeus in his Nomocanon.

-Assuming that no other Syriac handbook on rhetoric was actually produced before the ninth century, it is not easy to identify the exact reasons why such a tool had to wait for the Abbasid era to be produced,30 but several factors might have contributed.
-First, as we have already said, first-hand knowledge of Greek among Syriac authors was decreasing since their direct ties to Byzantium had been severed by the Arab conquests, when Greek ceased to be the lingua franca of the Syriac-speaking areas.31 Second, the Arab conquests seem to have increased the religious controversies among Christian groups, as testified by the number of
+Assuming that no other Syriac handbook on rhetoric was actually produced before the ninth century, it is not easy to identify the exact reasons why such a tool had to wait for the Abbasid era to be produced, but several factors might have contributed.
+First, as we have already said, first-hand knowledge of Greek among Syriac people was decreasing since their direct ties to Byzantium had been severed by the Arab conquests, when Greek ceased to be the lingua franca of the